penninesoaringclub/newsletter/content/posts/2024-02/index.md

 Newgale isn't a club site but is looked after by the local school, [Pembrokeshire Paragliding](http://www.pembrokeshireparagliding.com).

+---

 # You might have missed...

-**ADD CONTENT HERE OR DROP THE SECTION**

-- Any important stuff nicked from Skywings
-- Good videos or articles doing the rounds
-- Links to club updates on the website, safety notes etc.
-- Any interesting new non free flight links
+North of the border in Scotland, right to roam laws mean that you can climb hills in the countryside with your paraglider and fly off them without having to ask for permission first.
+In England, we have a limited right to roam that applies only on 8% of our countryside and 3% of our rivers and it specifically excludes paragliding and hang gliding.
+The BHPA, led by Sites Officer Martin Baxter, is lobbying alongside other groups to change that.
+[Sign their petition here](https://you.38degrees.org.uk/petitions/unlock-england-s-countryside-introduce-a-right-to-roam?source=rawlink&utm_medium=socialshare&utm_source=rawlink&share=96d82c36-69fe-43cb-9c3a-e37f425872dc).

+---

 # Your newsletter needs you

 Appear in next month's newsletter!
 We need submissions for...

 **A Grand Day Out**
 2-3 paragraphs describing a fun day.
 You're welcome to write more if you're feeling creative but a couple of paragraphs is plenty.
-Could be epic, could be silly, could be simply the first time you flew for six months.
+Could be epic, could be daft, could be simply the first time you flew for six months.
 If you've had a good day and you took some pictures, send it in.

 **Why Not Visit...**
 A quick guide to a site that you like, at home or abroad.
 Tell us where it is, what it's like to fly, any watch-outs and how to contact the locals.
 Attach a photo and email it over.